 I am the Vendor Coordinator for the WSC Fly Fishing Fair held in Ellensburg.
 I am a Director At Large on the Board of Directors for the Washington State Council.
 I joined the Board of Directors in the very early 2000’s and have held the positions of Director at Large, Treasurer and Secretary and Auction Coordinator.

 I am also a Life member of the FFI.
 I belong to the FFI President’s Club and I am a life member of the FFI Fly Tying Group.
 I am a past member of the FFI Board of Directors.
-I was the FFI vendor coordinator for five years.
+I was the FFI auction coordinator for five years.

 I am the president and newsletter editor of the Alpine Fly Fishers Club, which is a FFI Charter Club located in Puyallup, WA.
 I am a retired law enforcement officer.